Bulzi

-Church of San Pietro del Crocifisso.

-Bulzi (Bultzi) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 180 km north of Cagliari and about 25 km northeast of Sassari.
+Bulzi (Bultzi) is a village and comune (municipality) in the Metropolitan City of Sassari in the autonomous island region of Sardinia in Italy, located about 180 km north of Cagliari and about 25 km northeast of Sassari.
+It has 507 inhabitants.

-Bulzi borders the following municipalities: Laerru, Perfugas, Santa Maria Coghinas, Sedini.

 Sights include the 12th century church of San Pietro del Crocifisso, or San Pietro delle Immagini, an example of Sardinian Romanesque style.

+Bulzi borders the municipalities of Laerru, Perfugas, Santa Maria Coghinas, and Sedini.

+Demographics

+As of 2026, the population is 507, of which 51.7% are male, and 48.3% are female.
+Minors make up 9.3% of the population, and seniors make up 35.1%.

+Immigration

+As of 2025, immigrants make up 11.3% of the population.
+The 5 largest foreign countries of birth are Brazil, France, Germany, Switzerland, and Slovakia.